floshin/tutorials/choose-os.md

 * It does not use systemd, but runit
 * It offers a musl build

-Therefore, Void is the current operating system of choice by the criteria above.
+In this sense, Void is the current operating system of choice.